JakeGWater/vpifg.com/source/guides/unreal-ocio.rst

 .. note::

    The BMPCC does not output sRGB by default.
-   We will need to configure it in :doc:`bmpcc-hdmi-srgb`.
+   We will need to conimage it in :doc:`bmpcc-hdmi-srgb`.

 References
 ==========